TaISLab/dynamixel_ros/README.md

 ## Acknowledgements

-Special thanks to the developers of the Dynamixel SDK and the ROS community for their invaluable tools and support.
+Special thanks to the developers of the Dynamixel SDK and the ROS community for their unvaluable tools and support.
 This project would not have been possible without their contributions.

 ## Contact